 View more information about Otago's graduate attributes.

 - Learning Outcomes

-The paper consists of an industry-inspired project and is the first [the second, the third] of three studio-based projects.
+The paper consists of an industry-inspired project and is the third of three studio-based projects.
 During the project work students will be able to:

-- reflect on the process and outcome of the project work.
+- Develop teamwork and communication skills by working in teams of three to six students reflect on the process and outcome of the project work